 What is user experience?
-In it?s simplest definition, user experience defines how pleasant or easy a person finds your website to use.
-And while this sounds simple, it certainly isn?t as straightforward as you may think!
-We?ve put together a little checklist of some key user-experience designs faults that could hinder the ease of your website use.
+In its simplest definition, user experience defines how pleasant or easy a person finds your website to use.
+And while this sounds simple, it certainly isn’t as straightforward as you may think!
+We’ve put together a little checklist of some key user-experience design faults that could hinder the ease of your website use.

 - Page Balance

 Your pages should have a good balance of text and images.
 On your home page, can your viewers begin reading text before the fold?
 Have you used Inkspots?
 Do the text and images work together?